Karl Robinson: Personal life

 Robinson was born in Liverpool and grew up with his parents and younger brother and sister.
 He joined Everton's academy as a 10-year-old before moving to Swindon Town at 16, where he started to suffer from back problems.
 Whilst playing in non-league at 22, a chance meeting with Steve Highway and Bill Bygroves turned Robinson's career to coaching, and since he has only spent eight months out of the game having worked with multiple age groups from Under-9s to Under-18s, and coached from League Two up to the Premier League.

-In that time he has worked with many young talents in the game including Trent Alexander-Arnold, Curtis Jones, Conor Coady, Dele Alli, Phil Jones, Kevin Danso and Ademola Lookman.

-At 29-years-old Robinson became the youngest person to obtain a UEFA Pro Licence, and at the time became the youngest manager in the Football League when he took over at MK Dons in May 2010.
-In September 2019 Robinson became the third youngest person to take charge of 500 professional games when Oxford United player against Tranmere Rovers in League One, placing him in the company of Brian Clough and Gordon Taylor.
+At 29 years old, Robinson became the youngest person to obtain a UEFA Pro Licence, and at the time became the youngest manager in the Football League when he took over at MK Dons in May 2010.

-Robinson has one daughter, Jasmine Robinson, who was born in 2006.
-In 2010 he married actress Ann-Marie Davies who was in Brookside, and the pair divorced in 2024 with Robinson having endured personal challenges while managing at Oxford, which contributed to his departure.
-He continues to live happily in Buckinghamshire with his daughter and partner, despite working at Salford City.
+Robinson has one daughter, who was born in 2006.
+In 2010, he married actress Ann-Marie Davies who was in Brookside, and the pair divorced in 2024 with Robinson having endured personal challenges while managing at Oxford which contributed to his departure.

 Robinson has appeared as a regular pundit on TalkSPORT and Sky Sports.